Marketing to Retailers in the Food Industry With Jean-Marc Demers [Food and Beverage Marketing – Part 1]

 [9:30]

-And so you really just end up buying by the label, right?
+And so, you really just end up buying by the label, right?
 But in order to cut through the clutter as the brand, as the marketer, you need a label that, well, it does just that, it cuts through the clutter, but how?
 And I think you’ve already answered that to some extent.
-It comes back to understanding your customer, their psychographic mindset, what appeals to them, and then flushing out those elements in the brand that ultimately make that, again, jump off the shelf.

-And so there’s a lot there you said in just those couple minutes.
+And so, there’s a lot there you said in just those couple minutes.

 Branding Process for New Brands